 Studies report 56% lower turnover rates among telecommuters.
 The overall job satisfaction increases when people don’t have to go to office every day.

-The same can be applied to students that can now get sufficient sleep and still be on time for their online lecture or seminar.
+Students can also get sufficient sleep and still be on time for their online lecture or seminar.

 Lower Costs and Higher Savings

-Even the most expensive set of microphone, webcam and speakers won’t cost as much as organizing an on-site meeting.
+Even the most expensive microphone set, webcam and speakers won’t cost as much as organizing an on-site meeting.
 Travel, hotel, venue, meals – all those little things add up to quite a chunky sum.

-Of course, tech needs to be updated too.
+Of course, you need to update the tech too.
 Things do get broken, and a microphone that is considered high-end now may be outdated in just a year.

-However, flights get cancelled, and hotels get overbooked.
-At least the new tech, unlike a new plane ticket, can be reused multiple times after the upgrade.
+However, flights get canceled, and hotels get overbooked.
+At least the new tech, unlike a new plane ticket, can reuse it multiple times after the upgrade.

-For example, if you are an online instructor doing numerous courses throughout a year, it is very beneficial for you to invest into video conferencing equipment.
+For example, if you are an online instructor doing numerous courses throughout a year, it is very beneficial for you to invest in video conferencing equipment.